gabrielcarlossl/courses-ui/README.md

 - Refactor Redux, separate the actions and reducer
 - Add more validations to form
 - Add lazy loading on homepage
+- Use React Router Dom for better navigation